R0ysM/R0ysM/README.md

 ## Who knows is this guy?

 I'm a 15 y old Python dev who's learning too many things at once (Java, C, C++, PHP, Machine Learning, many web frameworks + I don't even know...)
-In web development since March 2020, I have a descreate knowledge of HTML , CSS and Saas.
+In web development since March 2020, I have a descreate knowledge of HTML , CSS and Scss.
 Now I'm trying to get good with Javascript and jQuery.

 ## What am I currently working on